gbiagini97/letterboxd-sls/README.md

   2. Use DynamoDB pretty much like a SQL database and create a new table for each data model.

-The purpose of this article is to compare the effectiveness of each approach.
+**The purpose of this article is to compare the effectiveness of each approach by executing three queries with different nesting levels.**

 ![Fight](docs/img/fight.png)